Jaimilit/beyond-the-barbell/README.md

 Connect With Us - This is where users can do several things - contact us, read/write reviews, join newsletter, read the private policy.
 Contact us offers a fully functional form for the user to contact us.
 ![contact us page](./media/contactus.png)
 The Reviews Page the user can read reviews of personal trainers as well as write their own review.
-The review will need to be approved first by admin prior to posting.
 ![reviews page](./media/reviews.png)
 The Reviews Page the user can edit and delete only their own posts - buttons only show up on their own posts to make changes.
 ![reviews edit and delete](./media/editdeletereviews.png) The newsletter - the user can fully subscribe using MailChimp and let's the user know it was successful.
 ![newsletter page](./media/subscribe.png)